rpriam/stratifreg-code/README.md

 intercept may be removed (centering $y_\ell$).
 The code development had involved the use of modern <br> tools, for code refactoring into classes, docstring writing, code cleaning, debugging.

+## To de added as soon as possible:
-To add: smoother multi-points at each joint, optimal $x_o$, statistical tests, variance, selections.
+- smoother multi-points at each joint
+- optimal computation for the $x_o$
+- statistical tests and variance
+- model and variable selection
+- full numpy implementation

 ## Usage